jrcichra/bitwarden-secrets-operator/README.md

 # Usage

-See `examples/operator.yaml`.
+See `examples/operator.yaml` but change the `volume` to meet your needs.

 You'll want to first run it with `tail -f /dev/null`, exec in, and run `bw login`. `echo -n` the token into `/root/.config/Bitwarden CLI/session`.

-The example uses a PVC with `ReadWriteOnce` but if your storage class supports it, you can change that to `ReadWriteMany` and up the replica count.
-There's currently no leader election, but that should be OK.
+I'm thinking of ways to make this better.

 # Disclaimer